 For details of flood warnings, please visit the Environment Agency’s website.

-For information on emergency road closures, please visit Travel Somerset – road closure gates
+For information on emergency road closures, please visit Emergency road closure gates.

-For up-to-date information about floods and other adverse weather conditions affecting roads in Somerset, please visit the Travel Somerset website.
+For up-to-date information about floods and other adverse weather conditions affecting roads in Somerset, please visit our Roads, travel and parking section.